daz4126/Nanny-State/README.md

 ![Nanny State](https://user-images.githubusercontent.com/16646/125978059-95ed42bb-5676-484a-8391-fa73d20280a0.png)

-When a user interacts with the page, it triggers an event that is handled by an event handler.

-A tranformer function is used to update the state.
-Whennever the state changes, the page is re-rendered to reflect these changes.
+When a user interacts with the page, it triggers an event handler that calls a tranformer function to update the state and then the page is automatically re-rendered to reflect these changes.

-# Why Nanny State?

-Nanny State provides simple state management that makes it easy to build blazingly fast user interfaces that update whenever the state changes.

-All the data is stored in a single state container that is bound to the view.
-Any changes to the state result in the view being re-rendered.

-* Nanny State makes it easy to build user interfaces that render blazingly fast with just a few lines of code.
-* Nanny State stores all the application data in one place, which helps keep your code organized, predictable and easier to test.
-* Nanny State can be used to create a simple interactive component or a complex dynamic application.
-* Nanny State has a tiny code footprint and hardly any boilerplate code, so you can get started quickly.
-* Nanny State uses plain old JavaScript - there's no new syntax to learn.
-* Nanny State has a simple structure that is

 # Examples